 Also, I respect the myriad efforts of the Alliance for a Healthier Generation.
 A collaboration between the American Heart Association and the William J. Clinton Foundation, its mission is to reduce the prevalence of childhood obesity and to empower kids to make healthy lifestyle choices.
 Their projects, which include the Healthy Schools Program, are far-reaching, community-based, and creative and colorful in their own way.
 I use their great materials in my work.

 For those of you who may not know the story, briefly, a caterpillar hatches out of an egg.
 It is hungry, and through its first five days of life, it eats increasing amounts of different fruits, one on each day.
-On its sixth day, it eats a hole through a piece of watermelon (another fruit) and eight human-produced high fat, high sodium and high sugar food stuffs and gets a stomach ache.
-On the seventh, which was a Sunday, he eats through one nice green leaf and feels better.
-On my most recent reading, I suddenly realize this is really a religious allegory about sin, redemption and resurrection, because right after that, all fattened up, he builds a cocoon, stays there for two weeks and emerges as a beautiful butterfly.
+On its sixth day, it eats a hole through a piece of watermelon (another fruit) and eight human-produced high fat, high sodium, and high sugar foodstuffs and gets a stomach ache.
+On the seventh day, a Sunday, he eats through one nice green leaf and feels better.
+On my most recent reading, I suddenly realize this is really a religious allegory about sin, redemption, and resurrection, because right after that, all fattened up, he builds a cocoon, stays there for two weeks and emerges as a beautiful butterfly.

 Regarding caterpillar growth and nutrition, here is what I know.
-The caterpillar increases its body mass several thousand times in a matter of weeks and each species has mainly one, and on occasion a few, host plants from which it must eat to survive.
-Mainly, they eat only leaves–like from the milkweed family, but a few species can eat flowers and aphids.
-Analyzing the caterpillar’s eating behaviors in the VHC, he has responded to his hunger and high growth needs in a manner similar to that of teenage boys; problematically, he has partaken in eating foods not specific to its own species, and exhibited binge eating.
-The lovely fruits he ate did not satisfy him, nor did they serve him any better than the junk food he then consumed.
+The caterpillar increases its body mass several thousand times in a matter of weeks and each species has mainly one and on occasion a few, host plants from which it must eat to survive.
+Predominantly, they eat only leaves–like from the milkweed family, but a few species can eat flowers and aphids.
+Analyzing the very hungry caterpillar’s eating behaviors, he has responded to his hunger and high growth needs in a manner similar to that of teenage boys; problematically, he has partaken in eating foods not specific to its own species and a lot of them.
+The messaging here between fruits and junk food is a bit confusing.